PhysicsX/Gstreamer-on-embedded-devices/README.md

                         Interval: Discrete 0.200s (5.000 fps)

 ```
-As it is seen there are two formats for my another camera here.
+As it is seen, there are two formats for my other camera here.
 So I can change the format using.
 ```bash
 pi@raspberrypi:~ $ v4l2-ctl --device /dev/video0 --set-fmt-video=pixelformat=MJPG
 pi@raspberrypi:~ $ v4l2-ctl -V